 - Represented international oil and gas industry client in two separate patent infringement litigations in the Eastern District of Texas.
 Second-chaired the winning trial teams, obtaining two jury verdicts in our client’s favor that the asserted patents were invalid and not infringed.
 At a separate bench trial, the team also obtained cancellation of an “incontestable” trademark by showing that the mark was not just descriptive, but generic.

 - Represented oil and gas industry client in multiple parallel proceedings in U.S. district court, UK High Court, German infringement court, and before the USPTO.

 - Represented carpet industry client in patent litigation in the Eastern District of Tennessee.
-Successfully obtained summary judgment that our client’s patents are valid and infringed by a direct competitor.
+Successfully obtained summary judgment that our client’s patents were valid and infringed by a direct competitor.

 - Acting as first-chair litigator on behalf of a family-owned Asian bakery, obtained a preliminary injunction against a competitor who was infringing the client’s trademarks.